openebs/website/website/src/blogs/storage-is-evolving.md

 It is anticipated that this collaboration will deliver the following benefits to Windows users:

 1. Enable high-performance access to NVMe storage directly from applications.
-2. Native software defined storage stacks, including OpenEBS Mayastor.
+2. Native software-defined storage stacks, including OpenEBS Mayastor.
 3. Support for NVMe-oF adaptors from manufacturers such as Mellanox and Broadcom.

 The Windows Platform Development Kit is open source, under a BSD-3 clause license.
 Community contributions are welcomed and needed!
 To get started please head to [https://wpdk.github.io](https://wpdk.github.io) or access the WPDK code and documentation on [GitHub](https://github.com/wpdk/wpdk).